tardate/visual555/README.md

     $ grunt watch

+## GitHub Pages Hosting

+This repo uses GitHub Pages to host the site at [visual555.tardate.com](http://visual555.tardate.com).

 ## Sinatra Web App

-A sinatra web app is included in this repo for the purpose of hosting at [visual555.tardate.com](http://visual555.tardate.com).
+There's also a sinatra wrapper that can be used to host the site at Heroku or similar services (what I used to do before moving to GitHub Pages).

-To run the app locally:
+To run the sinatra app locally:

     $ bundle install
     $ ruby web_app.rb